Uncovering the Effects of Array Mutual Coupling in 21-cm Experiments with the SKA-Low Radio Telescope: A Forward model of telescope visibilities

 \subsection{Mathematical model of the visibilities}

 The following derivations outline how the visibilities, measured by cross-correlating beamformed signals from different stations, are modelled using both celestial distribution and beam models.

-Let us first assume a monochromatic incident plane wave propagating in the direction $\hat{s}$, with a time-varying electric field vector $\overrightarrow{E}_i(f,t)$ representing its amplitude and polarisation.
-Assuming and suppressing the time dependence $e^{j2\pi ft}$, the incident plane wave is expressed as:
+Let us first assume a monochromatic incident plane wave propagating in the direction $\hat{\mathbfit{s}}$, with a time-varying electric field vector $\mathbfit{E}_{i}(f,t)$ representing its amplitude and polarisation, where the subscript $i$ denotes incident.
+Assuming and suppressing the time dependence $e^{j2\pi ft}$, the electrical field of the incident plane wave is expressed as:

-where $k_0$ is the free-space wavenumber and $\overrightarrow{b}$ is the position of an observation point.
+where $k_0$ is the free-space wavenumber.
 First, we consider single-polarised antennas (with a single feed port).
-According to Lorentz’s reciprocity theorem, the voltage $v_{\textrm{ant},np}(f,t)$ appearing at the output port of a passive antenna $n$ belonging to a station $p$ illuminated by the plane wave $\overrightarrow{E}_{inc}$ can be obtained by treating antenna $n$ as active while all the other antennas are passively terminated \citep{kildal2015foundations}.
+According to Lorentz’s reciprocity theorem, the voltage $v_{\textrm{ant},np}(f,t)$ appearing at the output port of a passive antenna $n$ belonging to a station $p$ illuminated by the plane wave can be obtained by treating antenna $n$ as active while all the other antennas are passively terminated \citep{kildal2015foundations}.
 Using the centre of antenna $n$ as a phase reference in \eqref{incident_field}, this voltage is given by \citep{craeye2011review}:

 where $\eta_0$ is the free-space characteristic impedance, $Z_{L,np}$ is the input impedance of the amplifier connected to antenna $n$.
-The EEP, $\overrightarrow{EEP}_{np}$ in \eqref{antenna_voltage} is expressed in volts and evaluated in the active case by feeding antenna $n$ with a Thevenin equivalent of impedance $Z_{L,np}$ and a source of unit voltage.
+The EEP, $\mathbf{EEP}_{np}$ in \eqref{antenna_voltage}, is expressed in volts and evaluated in the active case by feeding antenna $n$ with a Thevenin equivalent of impedance $Z_{L,np}$ and a source of unit voltage.
 In the passive case described in \eqref{antenna_voltage}, the EEP is implicitly normalized by 1 volt, so that it becomes a dimensionless quantity.
 From there, the beamformed voltage associated with station $p$ can be expressed as:

 where the Array Pattern (AP) is defined by: